savashn/ecewo-docs/src/content/docs/docs/using-cjson.md

 int main()
 {
     get("/", hello_world);
-    ecewo();
+    ecewo(4000);
     return 0;
 }
 ```

-Now we can recompile and send a request to `http://localhost:8080/` again.
+Now we can recompile and send a request to `http://localhost:4000/` again.
 We'll receive a JSON:

 ```
 {"hello":"world"}